tndgoat/DiscreteStructure_Assignment/README.md

 # DiscreteStructure_Assignment

-Discrete Structure Assignment in Sem221
+### Discrete Structure Assignment in Sem212

+Survey statistics and the graphical representation of Covid-19 results.